-The Tech Award gives learners the opportunity to develop sector-specific applied knowledge and skills through realistic vocational contexts.
-They will explore the different types and providers of sport and physical activity, as well as the equipment and technology available.
-Building on this, they will look at individuals' differing needs, to gain an understanding of how to increase participation in sport while further developing their knowledge and understanding of anatomy and physiology in a contextualised way.
-They will then apply their knowledge and skills to planning and delivering sports activity sessions for participants in practical sessions.
+The Cambridge National Sport Science course gives learners the opportunity to develop sector-specific applied knowledge and skills through realistic vocational contexts.
+They will explore the different training methods and principles of training, as well as studying nutrition in relation to sport.
+Building on this, they will look at individuals' differing needs, to gain an understanding of how to plan training activities and diet plans.
+They will then apply their knowledge and skills to planning a sports activity programme for an individual.
+Sport Science provides a practical and accessible pathway, allowing students to apply theoretical knowledge in real world situations, making it ideal for those interested in pursuing studies or careers in the sports industry.